 1. Consistent Misfire

 The presence of one or more faulty fuel injectors will lead to a misfire condition that is relatively consistent in nature.
-This will often lead to a noticeably rough idle, or even a certain degree of hesitation under higher periods of throttle demand.
+This will often lead to a noticeably rough idle, vehicle shaking, or even a certain degree of hesitation under higher periods of throttle demand.

 2. Reduced Fuel Economy